TharitSinsunthorn/moonbot_self_recognition/move_moonbot/README.md

 ## move_moonbot (ROS package)

 This is the ROS2 package used to move the moonbot in four cardinal directions.
-The package uses gait patterns generated and optimized using Genetic Algorithm ()[Colab Notebook].
+The package uses gait patterns generated and optimized using Genetic Algorithm [/GA_Gait_(Simple).ipynb](Colab Notebook).

 ## Prerequisties
 * Ubuntu 20.04